SellerKit

 πŸ‡ΊπŸ‡Έ USPPC & AdvertisingHigh ImpactApril 2, 2026

-Amazon Advertising Switches to Auto-Deduction from Seller Proceeds Starting April 15
+Amazon Advertising Switches to Auto-Deduction from Seller Proceeds (Deferred to August 1)

 All US sellers running Sponsored Products, Sponsored Brands, or Sponsored Display advertising campaigns